-Organisations need the right security tools and processes in place to prevent loss, theft or unauthorised access to their customers' data.
-Data security will make or break a business in today's digital economy.
-It's the number-one enabler, allowing a business to build customer trust and investor confidence and gain a competitive advantage.
+Organisations need the right security tools and processes in place to prevent loss, theft or unauthorised access to their service users' data.
+Data security is vital in today's digital economy.
+It's the number-one enabler, allowing organisations to build public trust and confidence.
 Conversely, poor security is a disabler, and will undermine all efforts towards digital transformation.